 Source of U-Factor Data: If Appendix A is the source of the U-factor or C-factor data, mark "Appendix A Defaults".
-F-factors can only be taken from Appendix A of the Standard, so this is the only possible choice for slabs.
+F factors can only be taken from Appendix A of the Standard, so this is the only possible choice for slabs.
 If you have calculated the U-factor or C-factor, mark "Calculations."
 Note that restrictions apply when you calculate your own U-factors or C-factors.
 Basically, your construction must be significantly different from any of those already contained in Appendix A.

-High Reflectance/Emittance Roof: This column only applies to roofs that do not have attics.
-If the exterior surface of the roof has a reflectance greater than 0.70 and an emittance greater than 0.70, then the U-factor of the proposed design can be modified (lowered) to account for surface characteristics of the roof.
-This is an exception in the Standard and is limited to hot climates that have heating degreedays at base 65°F that are less than or equal to 3600.
+High Reflectance/Emittance Roof: This column only applies to roofs that do not have attics, are located in climate zones 1, 2 or 3 and are cooled spaces.
+If the exterior surface of the roof has a reflectance greater than 0.70 and an emittance greater than 0.75 or if the roof has a SRI greater than 0.82, then the U factor of the proposed design can be modified (lowered) to account for surface characteristics of the roof.
+This is an exception in the Standard and is limited to hot climates that have heating degree-days at base 65°F that are less than or equal to 3600.

-Proposed Insulation R-Value, U-Factor, C-Factor, or F-Factor: Enter the thermal performance of the construction shown on the plans and specifications.
-If the Rvalue option is used, then the R-value of the insulation should be entered in this column.
+Proposed Insulation R-Value, U Factor, C Factor, or F Factor: Enter the thermal performance of the construction shown on the plans and specifications.
+If the R-value option is used, then the R-value of the insulation should be entered in this column.
 For some construction types, framed walls for instance, insulation can be placed in the cavity but it can also be applied in a continuous manner on the exterior or interior of the framing.
 In these instances, both R-values should be entered, e.g., "R-13 + R-4 ci."
 This notation means that R-13 is installed in the cavity and R-4 is installed in a continuous manner.
 For continuous insulation, the "ci" subscript should be used to distinguish it from cavity insulation.